May 5, 2020

 Pac-Man spawned all kinds of merchandise, a Saturday morning cartoon, and even a Billboard Hot 100 top 10 single, “Pac-Man Fever,” in March of 1982.

 The video game industry, anchored by Pac-Man, grossed more in revenues than all Hollywood films and pop music combined in 1982.
 Arcade games like Space Invaders (developed by Taito), Defender (Williams Electronics), Donkey Kong (Nintendo) and Q*bert (Gottlieb) were huge successes as well.
 The gaming industry appeared indestructible.
-That all changed sometime in the late 1970s when Atari was granted a license to create home versions of Namco arcade games.
+But Namco granted Atari the exclusive right to create home versions of their arcade games sometime in the late 1970s.
+The agreement almost killed an entire industry.

 Bubble burst in 1983